yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 	"./red.png| Ganon likes to record Link… (The Legend of Zelda: Tears of the Kingdom)"
   >}}

-This mysterious red dot on the bottom right was caused by {{< gh-hovercard "10243" "incorrectly tracking" >}} render target indexes when clearing.
+This mysterious red dot on the right was caused by {{< gh-hovercard "10243" "incorrectly tracking" >}} render target indexes when clearing.
 Thanks to some behaviour changes made by Maide, Link is no longer being spied on.

-After the game was released, several users reported that the date in the game's save files was always being set to 1 January 1970.
+After the game was released, several users reported that the date in the game's save files was always set to January 1st, 1970.
-After checking the behaviour of the Switch, byte[] implemented {{< gh-hovercard "10244" "a few changes" >}} that solved the issue, with an updated service implementation that allows for computing the time in nanoseconds, automatically adjusting for clock skew, and using the same clock source as the system’s steady clock.
+After checking the behaviour of the Switch, byte[] implemented {{< gh-hovercard "10244" "a few changes" >}} that solved the issue with an updated service implementation that allows for computing the time in nanoseconds, automatically adjusting for clock skew, and using the same clock source as the system’s steady clock.

 There were also reports of graphical glitches when using the 2X resolution scaling factor: Link and terrain textures would become corrupted after switching weapons.